 Table of Contents

 1. Overview / 2.
 Literature Reviews / 3.
 Choosing Topics and Formulating Appropriate Research Questions or Project Goals / 4.
 Working with Human Subjects / 5.
 Collecting Data and Carrying Out Arts Research / 6.
 Analyzing and Synthesizing Data / 7.
 Citing Sources / 8.
 Dissemination of Results / 9.
 Form Is Knowledge: Design as Research / 10.
 Material Assembly and Structure / 11.
 Architecture and the Sustainable Environment / 12.
 Architecture and History / 13.
 Engagement: Architecture and Society / 14.
 Architecture and Urban Design / 15.
 Architecture and the Profession / 16.
 Online Resources

-Jenny Olin Shanahanis Director of Undergraduate Research at Bridgewater State University, with leadership positions in the Council for Undergraduate Research.
+Jenny Olin Shanahan is Assistant Provost for High Impact Practices at Bridgewater State University, with leadership positions in the Council for Undergraduate Research.

 Gregory Young is Professor of Music at Montana State University and has held ongoing posts in conferences in undergraduate research and in curriculum development.